w3c/wai-website/pages/about/groups/agwg.md

 Work of the AG WG is in accordance with the [W3C Process](https://www.w3.org/2023/Process-20231103/).
 AG WG work is funded in part by the [WAI Core 2015 Project](https://www.w3.org/WAI/about/projects/wai-core-2015/).
 The work of this group does not necessarily reflect the views or policies of the funders.

-The chairs of the AG WG, responsible for overall leadership and management, are Chuck Adams, Alastair Campbell, and Rachael Montgomery.
-The staff contact, responsible for W3C Process and general support, is [Kevin White](https://www.w3.org/People/kevin/).
-Administrative inquiries may be sent to [group-ag-chairs@w3.org](mailto:group-ag-chairs@w3.org).

 The AG WG maintains the following operational resources:

 * [Decision policy](decision-policy)